University of Washington Psychiatry Residency - Idaho Track

 One of our strongest assets is our dedicated faculty and their unwavering commitment to investing in their own and our residents’ ongoing growth and development.
 Additionally, we value our residents’ input and understand that they are the reason our program exists!
 Residents serve on multiple committees and are instrumental in the program’s continued growth and improvement.
 We are committed to providing a rich, nurturing learning environment where residents form strong mentorship relationships with faculty, hone their clinical skills, and develop well-formed professional identities.

 Our mission is supported by key community stakeholders at the Idaho State Board of Education, the Boise VA Medical Center, St. Luke’s Medical Center, and Saint Alphonsus Medical Center as well as by faculty at the Family Medicine Residency of Idaho, Boise State University, and private practices in the area.
 The Treasure Valley is one of the nation’s fastest growing communities, and our stakeholders are invested in supporting our program as we expand to meet the healthcare demands of our state.
-I am thrilled to announce our plan to transition to a 4-year, Idaho-based residency in July 2021.
-At that time, our UW Idaho Psychiatry Residency Program will afford trainees the opportunity to serve the Boise community throughout their entire training.

 Please review our website for further information on our program, including clinical sites, curriculum, faculty, current and past residents, and life in the charming capital city of Idaho.
 I am glad you are here and look forward to hearing from you!
 Please feel free to contact me directly with any questions about our program.

 Kirsten Aaland, MD